DonIsaac/zlint/README.md

 An opinionated linter for the Zig programming language.

 > [!WARNING]
-> This project is still very much under construction.
+> This project is still under construction.
+It is usable and useful,
+> but many features have not been implemented yet.

-## Features
+## ✨ Features

-- ZLint has its own semantic analyzer, heavily inspired by [the Oxc project](https://github.com/oxc-project/oxc), that is completely separate from the Zig compiler.
+- 🔍 **Custom Analysis**.
+ZLint has its own semantic analyzer, heavily inspired by [the Oxc project](https://github.com/oxc-project/oxc), that is completely separate from the Zig compiler.
 This means that ZLint still checks and understands code that may otherwise be ignored by Zig due to dead code elimination.
+- ⚡️ **Fast**.
+Designed from the ground-up to be highly performant, ZLint typically takes a few hundred milliseconds to lint large projects.
-- Pretty, detailed, and easy-to-understand error messages.
+- 💡 **Understandable**.
+Error messages are pretty, detailed, and easy to understand.
+  Most rules come with explanations on how to fix them and what _exactly_ is wrong.
   ![image](https://github.com/user-attachments/assets/dbe0a38a-4906-42fe-a07e-9f7676e3973b)

-## Installation
+## 📦 Installation

 Pre-built binaries are available for each release.
 The latest release can be found [here](https://github.com/DonIsaac/zlint/releases/latest).
 Note that pre-built windows binaries are not yet available.

-### Building from Source
+### 🔨 Building from Source

 Clone this repo and compile the project with Zig.